Updated: November 17, 2020

 Homewood Health, Camosun College’s Employee and Family Assistance Provider, is available 24/7 to help faculty and staff with telephone-based counselling through the COVID-19 pandemic.

-- Understand the facts of the COVID-19 virus and how to take care of yourself & your family
+Learn more about the COVID-19 virus and how to take care of yourself and others:

 Remote Work Support

 On March 19, to further enhance social distancing among employees and on campus, the college is implementing a plan for employees who can work remotely.

 Departmental leaders and teams have been asked to use their professional judgement to introduce remote work capabilities where possible.

 Remote working is a temporary measure and is in place until further notice.